The Caffé Giubbe Rosse Returns to Florence

 The Giubbe Rosse also became the birthplace of several influential publications, including Lacerba, La Voce, Il Selvaggi, Solaria and Campo di Marte; the latter two were founded at the cafe, in 1926 and 1938, respectively.
 During the Second World War, Caffè Giubbe Rosse was commandeered by American troops who made it their headquarters and it was not until 1947 that the café reopened.
 In more recent years, the Caffè has also become the place of origin of the magazine Il Portolano.

-Whilst under new legislation the cafe cannot open a mounted, outdoor space like the establishments on either side, it does aim to open a terrace section with seating.
-The management also aspires to re-establish itself as a Caffè letterario, in the near future, as in line with their heritage.
+Whilst under new legislation the café cannot host a mounted, outdoor space like the establishments on either side, but it has just opened a terrace section with seating to offer patio dining.
+The management also aspires to re-establish the venue as a caffè letterario, in the near future, as in line with its heritage.
+(Lucy Turner)